sungheeyun/sungheeyun.github.io/_posts/2025-01-20-PST - No, The Rule of Law Has NOT and can NOT Collapse(d).markdown

 <font class="emph">This is not a sign of collapse.
 This is a sign of strength.</font>
 </p>

-And here once again the opinion leaders and media's role should be seriously re-considered.
+<font class="emph">And here once again the opinion leaders and media's role should be seriously re-considered.</font>
 Whenever people read that line "The rule of law has collapsed", people believe it and form wrong ideas.
 This reckless use of dramatic phrases does more than just generate clicks and views - it undermines public confidence in our institutions and creates a dangerous self-fulfilling prophecy.
 When people repeatedly hear that the rule of law has collapsed, they may begin to lose faith in the very system that protects their rights and freedoms.

-Even the Supreme Court justices get it wrong.
+Even the Supreme Court Justices get it wrong.
 In their recent emergency meeting, they declared that &ldquo;[the rule of law has collapsed, and we are heartbroken](https://v.daum.net/v/20250120080717494)&rdquo;
 (Financial News @ 8:07AM on 20-Jan-2025 KST).
 This statement is particularly troubling coming from the very guardians of our legal system.
 If anyone should understand the resilience and self-correcting nature of the rule of law, it should be our highest judges.
 Their dramatic declaration not only mischaracterizes the nature of rule of law but also, ironically, undermines the very institution they are meant to protect.
-When Supreme Court justices themselves echo this misconception, they inadvertently legitimize a fundamental misunderstanding of how our legal system works.
+When Supreme Court Justices themselves echo this misconception, they inadvertently legitimize a fundamental misunderstanding of how our legal system works.

 Instead of amplifying panic with sensationalist headlines, our media and opinion leaders should focus on explaining how our legal system actually works - its resilience, its mechanisms for self-correction, and its fundamental role in maintaining democratic society.
 They should help citizens understand that challenges to the rule of law, even serious ones, are precisely what our legal system is designed to handle.
 This would not only lead to better public discourse but would also strengthen our democracy by fostering informed civic engagement rather than reactionary fear.